 2009 The 100 dancers and performers in Swan Lake wow audiences with their power and poetry.
 A number of comedians and cabaret artists like Cindy aus Marzahn, Dr. Eckart von Hirschhausen, and Volker Pispers grace the house’s stage, and The Producers – Springtime for Hitler, the funniest musical of all time, is finally brought to Germany.
 Other musical highlights include Antony & The Johnsons, die R’n'R-Jungspunde Kitty, Daisy & Lewis, Götz Alsmann, and Gayle Tufts.

 2010 Rainald Grebe returns to the house with a new show as do Kurt Krömer and Otto.
 Ulrich Tukur rhapsodizes about the night, Randy Newman etches out life in song, and Derj Tankian presents symphonic works.

 The current operators, Admiralspalast Produktions GmbH, are forced to declare bankruptcy.

-2011 Following a transition period, the entertainment group located in Düsseldorf, Mehr!
-Entertainment, takes over of the Admiralspalast, thus launching a new era for the historic building.
+2011 Following a transition period, the entertainment group located in Düsseldorf, Mehr-BB Entertainment, takes over of the Admiralspalast, thus launching a new era for the historic building.
 The original concept of a “department store of amusements” is revisited and brought forward into the 21st century with verve, elegance, and passion.